mac-comp221-sp23/mac-comp221-sp23.github.io/index.markdown

 **ERRATA:**

-- Problem 4b: a valid orderings -> all valid orderings.
-Please provide an algorithm that finds *all* possible valid orderings of letters given the data.
+- Problem 4b: a valid orderings -> a valid ordering.
+Please provide an algorithm that finds any valid ordering of letters given the data.